mariadianacalugaru/nn_project/README.md

 ![](/plots/local-global.png)

 Local features represent the characteristics of a sequence over a small period $T$, and global correlations are the correlations exhibited between many periods $T_1, T_2,...T_{n−1},T_n$.
-This block adopts one-dimensional convolution to extract local feature and then propose isometric convolution to model the global correlation between each segment of the local features.
+This block adopts one-dimensional convolution to extract local features and then propose isometric convolution to model the global correlations between each segment of the local features.

 ---
 ### Results on multivariate predict multivariate